 It is important to speak with an attorney before dealing with an insurance company.
 The insurance adjuster will attempt to settle your personal injury claim for far less than you deserve.
-And any statements you make can come back to haunt you when seeking compensation from the insurance company.
+Plus any statements you make can come back to haunt you when seeking compensation from the insurance company.

 In this article, our Nevada personal injury lawyers discuss the details of Nevada bike accident law and how victims can bring a lawsuit.